 Accompanying each standard II.2.1 to II.2.6 below is a list of elective courses that provides students with relevant learning experiences and outcomes.
 Under the list are a few exemplary courses that illustrate in more detail the ways in which the MSI curriculum fulfills the components of the standard.
 Courses featured in this section are electives in the current curriculum.
 In the future curriculum, the MSI student's choice of mastery course determines whether a course is prerequisite, recommended, or elective.
-For example, Online Searching and Databases (665) may be a prerequisite for the Instructional Practice in Information mastery course and recommended for the Digital Repository Architecture & Implementation mastery course.
+For example, Online Searching and Databases (665) may be a prerequisite for the Instructional Practice in Information mastery course.
 Neither designated as a prerequisite or recommended for other mastery courses, it becomes an elective for students pursuing other mastery courses.
 (Descriptions and syllabi for the courses cited in standards II.2.1 to II.2.6 are given in appendices II.3 and II.4, respectively.)